JANET-TECH626/LITA_CAPSTONE_PROJECT/README.md

 ### DATA SOURCES
 ---
-The primary source of Data used here is Sales Data of a Retail Store across four regional divisions and this is typically considered proprietary and confidential.
-However, there are some publicly available Retail-related datasets (e.g., Walmart Sales, Retail Sales Data) that can be freely downloaded from an open source online such as Kaggle, UCI Machine Learning Repository or Google Dataset Search.
+The primary source of Data used here is Sales Data of a Retail Store across four regional divisions.
+Its an excel data provided by The Incubator Hub LITA facilitators, the data was converted to CSV format, before importing to SQL, for easy and seamless analysis.

+### DATA DESCRIPTION
+---
+The dataset includes the following fields:
+1. Order ID : Order ID is the unique identifier assigned to a specific order
+2. Customer ID : Unique identifier given to each customers
+3. Products: product is a tangible or intangible offering that meets the needs or wants of customers sold in the retail store.
+(Shirt, Gloves, Hat, Shoes, Socks and Jacket)
+4. Region: The regional branches of the store (North, South, East and West)
+5. Order Date: Dates transactions were made
+6. Quantity: Quantity refers to the number of units of the product sold
+7. Unit Price: The unit price is the cost per single unit of the product
+8. Sales Revenue: Income from selling a products.
+   It is calculated as  Sales Revenue = Quantity Sold x Unit Price

 ### TOOLS USED
 ---